 I don’t know why Golden Fox isn’t reaching out to the influencers pushing boots.
 I’m in no way affiliated with the company, and this is certainly not a sponsored post.
 But I feel that the value proposition is spot-on, and someone should be taking a look at this company and these boots.

 With that said, I don’t love all Golden Fox boots.
 I was in the market for a pair of chukkas this past spring, and I went with a pair of Clark’s over the Golden Fox chukkas.
 I made that decision simply because I didn’t like the Golden Fox’s styling.

 Also, let me be fair about the Moc Toe.
 I’m not suggesting that these boots are better than a pair of Thorogoods or Red Wings.
 But we’re talking about entirely different price points.
 Golden Fox boots cost a fraction of their prices.
 I think the value is there (I’m not the only one who thinks so), and I’ll be purchasing more pairs in the future.

-Are Golden Fox boots comfortable?
+Q. Are Golden Fox boots comfortable?

 The moc toe is a comfortable work boot, but the Boondocker service boot is one of the most comfortable boots I’ve ever worn.
 The crepe sole helps, but the soft, well-oiled leather feels great.

-Are Golden Fox boots waterproof?
+Q. Are Golden Fox boots waterproof?

 Golden Fox makes most of its boots from leather, so very few are actually waterproof.
 However, they are water-resistant, which is all most people need.
 If you need more waterproofing, you can buy products to treat your boots (available on Amazon).

-Is Golden Fox a good brand?
+Q. Is Golden Fox a good brand?

-In my experience, Golden Fox is a great boot brand, and I’m not sure why they aren’t more popular.
+As you might’ve guessed from this Golden Fox Boots Review, Golden Fox is a great boot brand, and I’m not sure why they aren’t more popular.
 For the money, you get quality materials and excellent design.
 These boots from another brand would probably cost $50 more.